Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Experiments

-We benchmark models on various datasets, including Librispeech \cite{han_state---art_2019}, Medical \cite{figure_eight_inc_medical_2019}, ATCO2 \cite{szoke_detecting_2021}, Fleurs \cite{conneau_fleurs_2022}, NTUML2021\cite{yang_investigating_2023}, and FormosaSpeech \footnote{\url{https://huggingface.co/datasets/MediaTek-Research/formosaspeech}} for ASR; NAF \cite{davis_deep_2019} for OCR. \textbf{Librispeech} is a collection of corpus from audiobooks with subsets Clean and Other.
-The Librispeech-Noise is its noised variant, featuring various signal-to-noise ratios, ideally for testing ASR system's robustness to noise. \textbf{Medical} dataset contains 8.5 hours of medical conversations with associated symptom tags to each audio-text pairs. \textbf{ATCO2} contains audios of air traffic control communication and accompanied meta-information of airports. \textbf{Fleurs} is a multilingual speech corpus.
+We benchmark the models on a wide variety of datasets, including Librispeech \cite{han_state---art_2019}, Medical \cite{figure_eight_inc_medical_2019}, ATCO2 \cite{szoke_detecting_2021}, Fleurs \cite{conneau_fleurs_2022}, NTUML2021\cite{yang_investigating_2023}, and FormosaSpeech for ASR; NAF \cite{davis_deep_2019} for OCR. \textbf{Librispeech} is a collection of corpus from audiobooks with subsets "Clean" and "Other". \textbf{Librispeech-Noise} is a noised variant of the original LibriSpeech dataset with different signal-to-noise ratios, which is ideal for testing ASR systems' robustness to noise. \textbf{Medical} dataset contains 8.5 hours of medical conversations with associated symptom tags to each audio-text pairs. \textbf{ATCO2} contains audios of air traffic control communication and accompanied meta-information of airports. \textbf{Fleurs} is a multilingual speech corpus.
 We deliberately choose Cantonese subset for evaluation as the language is homophonous and tonal. \textbf{NTUML2021} corpus consists of lecture recordings from the “Machine Learning” course at National Taiwan University in 2021, with corresponding transcriptions and English translations labeled by over 20 bilingual native Chinese speakers. \textbf{FormosaSpeech} corpus includes Chinese recordings of Taiwanese accents amassing up to 6.4 hours of audio-text pairs. \textbf{NAF} consists of images from U.S national archives with labelled bounding boxes and annotations, ideal for evaluating OCR performance.

-For all ASR experiments, we report word error rate (WER) for evaluations on English datasets, and mix error rate (MER) for that on Chinese datasets.
-For OCR experiments, we report character error rate (CER) and exact match (EM).
-For exact match, we require that the recognized texts fully matches the ground truth.
-All GFD fused models can be run on a single A6000 GPU.
-We fix $r=0.2$ in Equation \ref{eq-gfd-app} for all our experiments; number of beams equaling 5 and 10 for ASR and OCR experiments, respectively.
+For all ASR experiments, we report Word Error Rate (WER) for evaluations on English datasets and Mixed Error Rate (MER) for those on Chinese datasets.
+For OCR experiments, we report Character Error Rate (CER) and Exact Match (EM).